 Insert your portable USB drive into a free USB port.
-If you have USB 3 Super-Speed port (inside blue coloured) use this in preference to a USB 2 port to get a much faster backup.
+If you have USB 3 port (marked SS Super-Speed and blue inside) use this in preference to a USB 2 port to get a much faster backup.

 Click the Windows 7 Start button (bottom left corner) and type “backup” in the search text box.
-Select “Backup & Restore” from the results list to bring up the following Control Panel window.
+Select “Backup & Restore” from the results list to bring up the “Back up or restore” window below.

 It can take a while for it to discover your drive.
 Once discovered it will display it under “On a hard disk”.
-Click this radio button as the hard disk where you want to save the backup and click next to go to the confirmation window below.
+Click this radio button as the hard disk where you want to save the backup.
+Click next to go to the confirmation window below.

 Click “Start backup” button to execute the image backup.
-Backup can take anything from 10mins to several hours depending on the amount of data.
+Backup can take anything from 15mins to 1-2 hours or more depending on the amount of data.
 The backup image includes all the drive partitions and can, if necessary, be used to recover to a new drive and get you up and running to the point where you backed up.
 Vista, Windows 7 and 10 support recovery from a Windows system image file set.
 Also the image can be mounted as a drive to extract individual files.

 Once complete close Backup & Restore.